 To make your decision between migration and modernization, see where you lie on the following two questions:

 1. What are your current needs?
-If your current system can’t keep up with your growth or eventually wants to scale, migration would be your way forward.
+If your current system can’t keep up with your growth or you eventually want to scale, migration would be your way forward.
 Modernization is your choice if your current situation works but needs minor improvements.

 2. What’s your long-term plan and budget?
 Migration will require more upfront costs, but it has proven to return much more on its investment than modernization.
 Modernization is less cost-heavy upfront, can be implemented faster, and will deliver short-term improvements.